Discover how income tax in Luxembourg works, including the tax classes and brackets, exemptions, filing dates, and the

 Taxes on rental income

-People letting out a home must pay tax on their net rental income.
+People letting out a home must pay tax on their net income from rental payments in Luxembourg.
 This is determined by deducting allowable expenses from the rent taken in each month.

 Expenses can include insurance, property taxes, rental costs, depreciation in value (if applicable), and debt interest on a mortgage.